3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

-This design is based on the observation that contrast agents only flow within static vessels during DSA scanning process.
-A high value of $p(\bm{x})$ indicates vessel presence at that given point $\bm{x}$, typically associated with dynamic contrast flow, since such flow is restricted to vessel areas.
+A high value of $p(\bm{x})$ indicates vessel presence at point $\bm{x}$, typically associated with dynamic contrast flow.
 It gives a higher weight to $\mu_d$ and a lower weight to $\mu_s$.
-As a result, during back-propagation, the loss gradients from point $\bm{x}$ would primarily modify the parameters of dynamic field, leaving the static field unaffected.
-In this way, dynamic properties will be mainly stored in the dynamic field.
-Conversely, a low value of $p$ indicates static backgrounds dominate point $\bm{x}$, increasing the weight of $\mu_s$ while lessening that of $\mu_d$.
-The loss gradients would chiefly modify the parameters of static field without disrupting dynamic field, ensuring static properties are mainly stored in the static field.
-In brief, vessel probability provides proper gradients for both static and dynamic fields adaptive to different scene types.
-The static backgrounds and dynamic contrast agent flow could be accurately captured by static and dynamic fields respectively, without interference between each other.
-Functioning as a dynamic mask, vessel probability facilitates a self-supervised static-dynamic decomposition and significantly improves the reconstruction quality.
-So far, we have solved the issue introduced in Eq.~\ref{eq:simpleadditioncomposition}.
+During back-propagation, loss gradients mainly update the dynamic field's parameters, leaving the static field unaffected.
+Conversely, a low value of $p(\bm{x})$ implies static backgrounds, increasing the contribution of $\mu_s$ while suppressing that of $\mu_d$.
+In this case, loss gradients chiefly modify the static field's parameters without disrupting the dynamic field.
+In summary, the vessel probability field provides proper gradients to both static and dynamic fields adaptive to different scene types.
+Thus, static backgrounds and dynamic contrast agent flow could be accurately captured by static and dynamic fields without mutual interference.
+Functioning as a foreground mask, vessel probability enables self-supervised static-dynamic decomposition and significantly improves reconstruction quality.
+So far, we have solved the issue introduced in \cref{eq:simpleadditioncomposition}.

-\subsubsection{Model Optimization}
+\subsection{Model Optimization}

-The volumetric rendering, as defined in Eq.~\ref{eq:dsarendering}, is applied to each training ray $\bm{r}$ at corresponding timestamp $t$.
-Our model is trained by minimizing L1 distance between synthesized projections $\hat{I}(\bm{r},t)$ and the real captured DSA images $I(\bm{r},t)$.

-Furthermore, the vessel probability field is inherently under-constrained.
-Given that vessel areas are sparse in DSA imaging scenes, we aim to drive the vessel probability generally towards zero, appearing only in necessary locations.
-Thus, we introduce another regularization term to reduce noisy artifacts of vessel probability: